Yangtze Memory Technologies

-Yangtze Memory Technologies Corp (YMTC) is a Chinese semiconductor integrated device manufacturer specializing in flash memory (NAND) chips.
+Yangtze Memory Technologies Corp.
+(YMTC) is a Chinese semiconductor integrated device manufacturer specializing in flash memory (NAND) chips.
 Founded in Wuhan, China, in 2016, with government investment and a goal of reducing the country's dependence on foreign chip manufacturers, the company was formerly a subsidiary of partially state-owned enterprise Tsinghua Unigroup.

-Its consumer products are marketed under the brand Zhitai.
+YMTC produces enterprise solid state drives under its own brand and for resellers like Lexar or HP.
+Its consumer products are marketed under the brand ZhiTai (致态).

-As of 2020, YMTC is using a 20 nm process to make 64-layer 3D NAND flash.
-In April 2020, the company unveiled its first 128 layers vertical NAND chip based on Xtacking architecture, which has since entered production.

 History

-Tsinghua Unigroup founded YMTC in July 2016, with a total investment of US$24 billion, including investments from the Hubei provincial government and the Chinese national "Big Fund" China Integrated Circuit Industry Investment Fund.
+Tsinghua Unigroup founded YMTC in July 2016, with a total investment of US$24 billion, including investments from the Hubei provincial government and the state-owned China Integrated Circuit Industry Investment Fund.

-In 2018, YMTC released its Xtacking architecture designed for Vertical NAND chips.
+In 2018, YMTC released its Xtacking architecture designed for Vertical NAND chips at the Flash Memory Summit, receiving the "Best of Show" award for "Most Innovative Flash Memory Start-up Company".
 Xtacking enables YMTC to manufacture the memory and the logic circuits on separate wafers and connect them using plasma activation and thermal annealing.
 According to YMTC, this enables a higher speed for the production process and increases NAND performance.
 YMTC's 3D NAND flash memory chips were the first to be domestically mass-produced in China.
 Later in 2018, YMTC announced mass production of its 32-layer 3D NAND flash memory chip, and in September 2019, YMTC reported that it had started mass-producing its 64-layer TLC 3D NAND flash memory chip, with both chips using its Xtacking architecture.

 In April 2020, YMTC announced that it had developed a 128-layer 1.33 Tb flash memory chip.
-In September 2020, YMTC unveiled its first consumer line products under the brand name Zhitai.
-Products include SATA and M.2 SSDs based on its 64 layers Xtacking NAND chips.
-From 2020 to 2021, YMTC suffered from unsatisfactory yield from its initial risk production of the 128-layer memory chip, averaging around 30 to 40 percent.
-In September 2021, the company's chief operating officer announced YMTC had shipped over 300 million 64-layer flash chips, and its 128-layer QLC memory chip is ready for volume production.
+From 2020 to 2021 YMTC suffered from unsatisfactory yield from its initial risk production of the 128-layer memory chip, averaging around 30 to 40 percent.
+In September 2020, YMTC unveiled its first line of consumer products under the brand name Zhitai.

+As of 2021 YMTC was planning its second fab with a capacity of 100,000 wafers per month which will double its total output to 200,000 wpm.
+In September 2021, the company's chief operating officer announced that the company had shipped more than 300 million 64-layer memory chips, and the company's 128-layer QLC memory chip was ready for volume production.

-As of 2021, YMTC was planning its second fab with a capacity of 100,000 wafers per month which will double its total output to 200,000 wpm.
-News agencies reported in January 2022 that YMTC has scrapped its intention to build a second 3D NAND fab announced in 2017, citing serious financial issues at Tsinghua Unigroup, its parent firm.
-Bloomberg News reported in March 2022 that Apple is exploring purchasing NAND chips from YMTC to diversify its NAND chip vendors.
-In May 2022, PCI-SIG lists two SSD controllers from YMTC as verified, indicating YMTC is following in the footsteps of its competitors by designing its own SSD controllers.
-In July 2022, the CEO of YMTC was detained by Chinese authorities.
-He was reported to have resigned from the company shortly thereafter.
+News agencies reported in January 2022 that YMTC had scrapped its intention to build a second 3D NAND fab announced in 2017, citing serious financial issues at Tsinghua Unigroup, its parent firm.
+Bloomberg News reported in March 2022 that Apple was exploring purchasing NAND chips from YMTC to diversify its NAND chip vendors.

+In May 2022 PCI-SIG listed two NVMe enterprise SSDs from YMTC as PCIe 4.0 verified.
+In July 2022, the company's CEO Simon Yang resigned citing personal reasons.
+Yang remains with the company as deputy chairman.